emberaine/evenkite/README.md

 ## ISO

-If built on Fedora Atomic, you can generate an offline ISO with the instructions available [here](https://blue-build.org/how-to/generate-iso/#_top).
-These ISOs cannot, unfortunately, be distributed on GitHub for free due to large sizes, so, for public projects something else has to be used for hosting.
+If build on Fedora Atomic, you can generate an offline ISO with the instructions available [here](https://blue-build.org/how-to/generate-iso/#_top).
+These ISOs cannot unfortunately, be distributed on GitHub for free due to large sizes, so, for public projects something else has to be used for hosting.

 ## Verification